9:00am – 12pm Saturdays (office)

 The Ministry for the Environment (MFE) provides a list of fires which is used as a guide for approved fires by most councils and local authorities around New Zealand.

-Ultra Low Emission Burners are allowed in new homes or home without a woodfire.
-You can replace an open fire, wood burner, or even pellet fire under the option of ‘replace existing solid fuel appliance’ with a normal solid fuel permit.
+Ultra Low Emission Burners are allowed in new homes or homes without a woodfire.
+You CANT replace an open fire with a solid fuel now.
+You also cant replace a wood burner, or even pellet fire under the option of ‘replace existing solid fuel appliance’ with a normal solid fuel permit unless the wood burner or pellet fire are still in there permitted lifespan of 15 years.

 • Clean Air Zone 2